devizer/w3top-bin/README.md

 - OpenSUSE 42 & 15, SLES 12 & 15
 - Alpine Linux

-Supported architectures: x64, armv7 (32-bit) and aarch64 (arm 64-bit)
+Supported architectures: x64, armv7 (32-bit) and aarch64 (arm 64-bit).
+Armv6 (Raspberry PI 1st and Raspberry PI Zero) is not supported.

 Legacy version 6 of CentOS & RedHat is also supported, however GLIBC 2.14+ is required by official sqlite3 package.